MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 ### Manageability checklist

-**Implement monitoring.** Use a centralized monitoring system of application components spread across clouds to provide an aggregated view of their health and performance.
-This system includes monitoring both the application components and related platform capabilities.
+**Implement monitoring.** Use a centralized monitoring system of app components spread across clouds to provide an aggregated view of their health and performance.
+This system includes monitoring both the app components and related platform capabilities.

-Determine the parts of the application that require monitoring.
+Determine the parts of the app that require monitoring.

-**Coordinate policies.** Each location that a hybrid application spans can have its own policy that covers allowed resource types, naming conventions, tags, and other criteria.
+**Coordinate policies.** Each location that a hybrid app spans can have its own policy that covers allowed resource types, naming conventions, tags, and other criteria.

-**Define and use roles.** As a database administrator, you need to determine the permissions required for different personas (like an application owner, a database administrator, and an end user) that need to access application resources.
-These permissions need to be configured on the resources and inside the application.
-A role-based access control (RBAC) system allows you to set these permissions on the application resources.
+**Define and use roles.** As a database admin, you need to determine the permissions required for different personas (like an app owner, a database admin, and an end user) that need to access app resources.
+These permissions need to be configured on the resources and inside the app.
+A role-based access control (RBAC) system allows you to set these permissions on the app resources.
 These access rights are challenging when all resources are deployed in a single cloud but require even more attention when the resources are spread across clouds.
-Permissions on resources set in one cloud do not apply to resources set in another cloud.
+Permissions on resources set in one cloud don't apply to resources set in another cloud.

-**Use CI/CD pipelines.** A Continuous Integration and Continuous Development (CI/CD) pipeline can provide a consistent process for authoring and deploying applications that span across clouds, and to provide quality assurance for their infrastructure and application.
-This pipeline enables the infrastructure and application to be tested on one cloud and deployed on another cloud.
-The pipeline even allows you to deploy certain components of your hybrid application to one cloud and other components to another cloud, essentially forming the foundation for hybrid application deployment.
-A CI/CD system is critical for handling the dependencies application components have for each other during installation, such as the web application needing a connection string to the database.
+**Use CI/CD pipelines.** A Continuous Integration and Continuous Development (CI/CD) pipeline can provide a consistent process for authoring and deploying apps that span across clouds, and to provide quality assurance for their infrastructure and app.
+This pipeline enables the infrastructure and app to be tested on one cloud and deployed on another cloud.
+The pipeline even allows you to deploy certain components of your hybrid app to one cloud and other components to another cloud, essentially forming the foundation for hybrid app deployment.
+A CI/CD system is critical for handling the dependencies app components have for each other during installation, such as the web app needing a connection string to the database.

-**Manage the life cycle.** Because resources of a hybrid application can span locations, each single location's life-cycle management capability needs to be aggregated into a single life-cycle management unit.
-Consider how they are created, updated, and deleted.
+**Manage the life cycle.** Because resources of a hybrid app can span locations, each single location's life-cycle management capability needs to be aggregated into a single life-cycle management unit.
+Consider how they're created, updated, and deleted.

-**Examine troubleshooting strategies.** Troubleshooting a hybrid application involves more application components than the same application that is running in a single cloud.
-Besides the connectivity between the clouds, the application is running on two platforms instead of one.
-An important task in troubleshooting hybrid applications is to examine the aggregated health and performance monitoring of the application components.
+**Examine troubleshooting strategies.** Troubleshooting a hybrid app involves more app components than the same app that's running in a single cloud.
+Besides the connectivity between the clouds, the app is running on two platforms instead of one.
+An important task in troubleshooting hybrid apps is to examine the aggregated health and performance monitoring of the app components.

 ## Security

-Security is one of the primary considerations for any cloud application, and it becomes even more critical for hybrid cloud applications.
+Security is one of the primary considerations for any cloud app and it becomes even more critical for hybrid cloud apps.

 For the core discussion of this pillar, see [*Security*](https://docs.microsoft.com/azure/architecture/guide/pillars#security) in Pillars of software quality.